Class participation = 10 points

 Assignment 3 A (Transpecies Growth) Designing, 3D modeling, laser cutting, rapid prototyping and stop-motion video documentation.

-Sketch your project three sketches: perspective, side, and top view.
+Once the student and faculty have determined your idea to pursue: Sketch your project three sketches: perspective, side, and top view.
 3D model.
 Render and post to your blog and create one 2D print and or rapid prototyped or laser cut work.

 You can use actual objects and model from those if you like.